Sky-Captain-13/foundry/token-tooltip/README.md

 As of January 10th 2020, the module.json includes a minimumCoreVersion 0.4.4 and will cease to work for earlier installs.

 ## Token Tooltip Update Notes
+**Version**: 1.2.3
+* Added coreCompatibilityVersion to module.json to get rid of the yellow compatibility risk box

 **Version**: 1.2.2
 * Added support for the Observant feat.
 Simply include a feature named Observant on your character sheet, and token tooltip will automatically add +5 to your passive perception and investigation scores in the tooltip.